About

 Prescription Medication Medicine Pill Tablets

 For more than a decade, the Drug Enforcement Administration (DEA) has hosted a biannual event called National Prescription Drug Take Back Day that provides the public with the opportunity to easily and safely dispose of unneeded medications.
-Riverside Health System, in partnership with local law enforcement and the DEA, is proud to announce it will host events each April and October, for the DEA’s Prescription Drug Take Back program.
+Riverside Health, in partnership with local law enforcement and the DEA, is proud to announce it will host events each April and October, for the DEA’s Prescription Drug Take Back program.

 Since the early 1990s, the opioid overdose epidemic has been a growing concern across the country, involving both prescription and illicit opioids.
 The Centers for Disease Control and Prevention (CDC) estimates that last year in the United States, approximately 101,751 people died as a result of drug poisoning.
 Of those deaths, 1,900 were reported in Virginia.

-Saturday, October 28, 10 a.m. to 2 p.m.
+Saturday, April 26, 10 a.m. to 2 p.m.
+(Drive-thru event)

 City of Williamsburg Municipal Building